benvillalobos/msbuildism/the-packaging-project/README.md

 </ItemGroup>
 ```

-Sometimes you can't avoid hard-coding paths to certain files.
-This can often be easier than copying them into the packaging project's build output.
-If you want absolutely minimal build steps, you'll want to do this rather than copying build outputs into packaging, and packing from there.

-### Static files vs. Generated Files
+#### Static files vs. Generated Files
-Static files (eg. Source files) are easy to deal with, simply add them to `Content` or `None` like usual.
+Static files (eg. Source files) are easy to deal with, simply add them to `Content` or `None` under any `ItemGroup`.
 Generated files, however, must be added to an item type _during execution of the build_.
 For more on this, read [this gist](https://gist.github.com/BenVillalobos/c671baa1e32127f4ab582a5abd66b005).

-## 4. Creating the NuGet Package
+## 4. Create the NuGet Package
 Our packaging project builds its references and gathers their respective outputs.
 Now, it's time to create the NuGet package.

 1. These two properties should allow your project to generate a NuGet package in the `bin/` directory.